Skip to main navigation Skip to main content

 For Your Information Logo

-Regardless of the outcome, the in-network and out-of-network benefits and out of pocket costs are the same, meaning costs should NOT increase for KPPA members whose BHMG doctor or clinician accepts Medicare.
+As a reminder, the in-network and out-of-network benefits and out of pocket costs are the same, meaning that prior to the April 1 effective date of the new agreement, costs should NOT have increased for KPPA members whose BHMG doctor or clinician accepts Medicare.

 If you have questions about coverage, charges, or anything MA insurance-related, call Humana at the phone number on the back of your MA insurance card.